-Children who have attended our Chess, Sports and Arts Summer Camp count the days until next year’s camp!
-Our summer camp runs only for the first three weeks of summer, provides participants with a wonderful opportunity to continue with chess even when school is not in session.
-The camp is often the highlight of the year for children, offering a unique experience that incorporates intensive chess lessons, engaging sports activities, special arts projects, along with unique programming, events and guests.
-At CIC’s Chess, Sports and Arts Summer Camp, there is something for everyone!
+Children who have attended our Summer Chess Camp count the days until next year’s camp!
+Our summer camp runs for five weeks in July, providing participants with a wonderful opportunity to continue with chess even when school is not in session.
+The camp is often the highlight of the year for children, offering a unique experience that incorporates intensive chess lessons, engaging sports activities, special arts projects, along with unique programming, events and guests, making it a rich summer chess experience for everyone!

 What do we do at Camp?